J. Safra Sarasin: History

 Founded on 20 February 1841 as Riggenbach & Cie by Johannes Riggenbach-Huber, son of a worker of a tape factory from Basel who had risen to partner within Bank Ehinger & Cie.
 The company was originally devoted to trade, shipping and banking.
 After two years, his son Frederick Riggenbach joined the business, which he directed after Johannes Riggenbach's death in 1860.
 By 1876, the bank had thrived and entered trading at the Basel Stock Exchange.

 On 1 January 1900, Alfred Sarasin-Iselin purchased the company from Fritz Riggenbach and founded the general partnership A. Sarasin & Cie with Arthur Streichenberg-Mylius, giving the establishment its name of Sarasin.
 Under this leadership, Bank Sarasin developed into one of the most prestigious and longest-established private banks in the Swiss financial market.

 From 1954 to 2005, Emanuel Sarasin, grandson of Alfred Sarasin-Iselin, directed the bank.
 He was also president of the Swiss Bankers Association from 1965 to 1986.
 In 1987, the company became a private company limited by shares, under the name Bank Sarasin & Cie.
 In 2002, it converted into a Joint-stock company, with the Dutch group Rabo taking a share and options to purchase more; it exercised these options in late 2006, by then holding 46.1 percents of the capital and 68.6 of the votes.
 Rabobank Switzerland was itself purchased by Safra on 25 November 2011.

 By late June 2012, Safra Holding already held 50.15% of the share capital and 71.01% of the votes; in October 2012, Safra had acquired further shares through a public offer, and had 99.47% of the votes.
 Safra then cancelled the remaining shares held by the public in April 2013, delisting the bank from the SIX Swiss Exchange.
 As part of the merger between Bank Sarasin and Bank Jacob Safra Switzerland into Bank J. Safra Sarasin AG, the bank announced on 27 May 2013 that Edmond Michaan, former managing director of Bank Jacob Safra, would replace Joachim H. Straehle as CEO of Sarasin.

+In 2026, J. Safra Sarasin bought Danish financial firm Saxo Bank.